GemmaButcher-dev/freestyle_dance/README.md

  ![mobile device showing website on screen](docs/design/screenshots/navbar.png)

-2. The main target audeince for this website is dancers aged 12 and over.
+2. The main target audience for this website is dancers aged 12 and over and their guardians.

   * The site content could be understood by children 12 years and over and adults alike.
   * Children under 10 years old may struggle with some aspects of terminology and navigation.